Table of Contents:

 Click the merge icon and use the rectangle tool to draw out the cells you want to merge/unmerge in the section.
 Use the corner cursor to drag diagonally across nearby columns and lanes.
 Use the side arrow in order to merge vertically aligned cells.

 Use the downward arrow to merge cells horizontally.
-Arrows highlighted in grey indicates that merging is blocked in the respective direction.
+Arrows highlighted in grey indicate that merging is blocked in the respective direction.

 You can only merge columns from the same section (Backlog section only, Requested section only; In Progress section only, Done section only;).
 You cannot merge columns across different sections.